daemontus/cancel-this/README.md

  - Out-of-the box support for triggers based on atomics and timers.
  - With feature `ctrlc` enabled, support for cancellation using `SIGINT` signals.
  - With feature `pyo3` enabled, support for cancellation using `Python::check_signals`.
- - With feature `liveness` enabled, you can register a per-thread handler which is invoked every time the thread becomes unresponsive (i.e. cancellation check has not been performed withing the prescribed interval).
+ - With feature `liveness` enabled, you can register a per-thread handler invoked once the thread becomes unresponsive (i.e. cancellation is not checked periodically withing the desired interval).
  - Practically no overhead in cancellable code when cancellation is not enabled.
  - Very small overhead for "atomic-based" cancellation triggers, acceptable overhead for PyO3 cancellation.
+ - All triggers and guards generate [`log`](https://crates.io/crates/log) messages (`trace` for normal operation, `warn` for issues where panic can be avoided).

 ### Simple example